yanshu/pisa/pisa/utils/stats.md

 ### conv_llh

 This likelihood takes into account any uncertainties on the expected values (from e.g. finite MC statistics).
+This is achieved by smearing out the simple poisson pdf with a nromal distribution.
+The width of this normal distribution is the uncertainty on the expected values.

 ### barlow_llh